novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 Then he said the following.

-"Listening to you and Son Jung-ui talk today, I realized many things.
+"Listening to you and Son Jung-yi talk today, I realized many things.
 Each has their own place, their own domain.
 And their own dreams."

 "Well, that's true."